The two-gap BCS model in the large-$N$ approximation within a field-theory approach: INTRODUCTION

 The large-$N$ approximation that we applied in this work resembles more quantum-field-theory methods than condensed matter physics.
 This happens because we have neglected several microscopic informations about hybridization, for example, of the electronic bands.
 In principle, one concludes that this level of approximation is too far from reality.
 Fortunately, this seems not to be the case.
 Indeed, it has been shown that a quantum-field-theory description of the Fermi velocity renormalization in graphene \cite{Voz} yields a good agreement with experimental data \cite{Elias}.
 Furthermore, the application of Pseudo quantum electrodynamics \cite{BJP} for describing excitonic spectrum (pairs of electron and hole) in transition metal dichalcogenides has also been shown very useful \cite{Exc}.
-As a final example, one may also describe the renormalization of the energy gap in two-dimensional materials, using the large-$N$ expansion with a good agreement with experimental data \cite{gapTMDs}.
 Therefore, it is clear that there exist a window of applicability for such approximations in electronic properties of a crystal.
 In general, for a better comparison with experiments, we may assume that we must neglect impurities, disorder, lattice vibrations, and higher-order-momentum dependence in the energy dispersion.
 Although it is possible to improve the approximations for taking into account all of these effects, a full model describing these features is yet to be found.